guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

 Remember, your team should be able to understand and solve everything in your absense.
 You shouldn't know more than your team.

-### Make your team feeling it's ok by not knowing something
-> If you rush to criticize them by not knowing something, they will never show you their weak spots

-As a leader it's my job to ensure everybody in my team is growing and evolving - a really tough challenge.
-The best way to do that is by recognizing your team weak spots.

-If you make them feeling guilty by not knowing something, the odds of having them telling you they don't understand/know something will decrease continually!
-If your team don't trust you enough to tell your they don't know something, your odds of succeeding as a leader decreased as well.

 ### Show you're open to ideas, make your team comfortable telling you're wrong
 > Everybody loves meritocracy, but just a few enjoy knowing they're wrong